Skip to content

 An event insurance COI provides proof of coverage, but it also outlines the policy’s limitations.
 Misinterpreting or overlooking details could lead to insufficient coverage during a claim, potentially costing you thousands of dollars.
 Thus, the importance of reading and understanding your COI cannot be overstated.

 Moreover, many venues require event organizers to provide a COI as proof of adequate insurance coverage.
-If you cannot comprehend your COI, you may face difficulty meeting venue requirements, leading to potential event cancellations.
-So, understanding your COI is not just about protecting your investment; it’s about ensuring the event’s success.
+If you cannot comprehend your COI, you may face difficulty meeting venue requirements, leading to potential cancellations.

 Understanding the Basics of an Event Insurance COI